-- This document is provided in PDF format because it is a widely available and functional format. - Some web documents are large (> 20 or 30 megabytes, such as the Forest Management Plan documents and maps).
-They may take additional time to download. - References are provided in several formats depending on the purpose: Web links are provided for key documents in the text (blue fonts) or footnotes, and have been verified as of the date of this report; a citation list is provided for general scientific papers not available on line, and other papers of general interest.
+- References are provided in several formats depending on the purpose: Web links are provided for key documents in the text (blue fonts) or footnotes, and have been verified as of the date of this report; a citation list is provided for general scientific papers not available on line, and other papers of general interest.
 Additional links are listed under "assessment methodology" within each element.
-There is some redundancy to allow for different ways for users to access information. - This document contains only a few maps and illustrations because the linked documents will provide better and normally more up to date graphical information. - Common names in this report are capitalized to improve readability for people unfamiliar with the breadth of species (despite the desires of APA and other style guides). - Comments are welcome on whether more maps and illustrations would help the readability of the document for the next version.
+There is some redundancy to allow for different ways for users to access information. - This document contains only a few maps and illustrations because the linked documents will provide better and normally more up to date graphical information.